alexqfredrickson/notes/aws/aws.md

 ### DynamoDB

 DynamoDB is a schemaless, serverless NoSQL database service.
 It scales without incurring downtime.
 It is fully-managed, and you don't have to patch it.
+A potential use-case for DynamoDB is for session storage.
+DynamoDB stores data in *partitions*, which are replicated across AZs within a region.

 DynamoDB does not support JOIN operators, and prefers denormalized schemas.

-One use-case for DynamoDB is for session storage.
+A *parition key* is mandatory, and partitions data.
+Data is grouped according to the partition key.
+A *sort key* is optional.
+It determines the order of data being stored along the lines of the partition key.

+Primary keys in DynamoDB can be *simple* (using only a partition key) or *composite* (a tuple leveraging a partition key and sort key).
+The primary key should be chosen to maximize uniformity.

+Primary indices are (probably) determined by the primary key.
+You can define secondary indices as well - either *global* or *local* - which are specific to a table.

+  * A *global secondary index* is an index with a composite key (a partition key coupled with a sort key).
+It is called a "global" index because queries against the index span all partitions.
+  * A *local secondary index* is an index with the same partition key as its base table, but which uses a different sort key.

 #### API Operations